stevecrawshaw/vs-code-setup/README.md

 # vs-code-setup
 Setup for VS code projects like Arjan Codes

-This is for a VS Code project template that includes a virtual environment (venv)and some recommended extensions.
+This is for a VS Code project template that includes a virtual environment  (.venv), default python packages, and some recommended extensions.
 The template is for Python projects with a focus on data analysis, but can be adapted for other languages.

 The .gitignore file is set up to ignore the virtual environment and other common files that should not be committed to the repository.
 It also includes common R files and folders which should not be pushed to public repos.